nexxtmission/functions.store-learning/functions/getShippingRatesFromShipEngine/README.md

 Once the function is installed, you can start using it in your project.

-Call the function passing either a `shipmentId` or a `shipment` object as described in [ShipEngine API]().

-> Use camel case for properties. (e.g., `serviceCodes` instead `service_codes`).
+Call the function passing either a `shipmentId` or a `shipment` object as described in [ShipEngine API](https://www.shipengine.com/docs/rates/estimate/).
+Use camel case for properties. (e.g., `serviceCodes` instead `service_codes`).

+You can also pass additional options to calculate rates in `rateOptions`.
+See examples section.

+The command will return the calculated rates as a property keyed as {param:RATES_FIELD_NAME}.

+> A full response object can be foound in *Example Response* from [Calculate Shipping Costs](https://www.shipengine.com/docs/rates/) section in ShipEngine API docs.

+### Usage examples

 Here are some examples of how to call this function from your app with JavaScript.

-### Usage examples

 #### Example #1: getting rates using shipment id